Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 Manifestors raised by Generator parents often default to "I'll tell them after, it'll cause less drama."
 That logic is upside-down.
 Telling after creates exactly the suspicion and anger feedback loop you were trying to avoid.

 The last sentence is critical.
 You're not pretending to consult.
+For more on how strategy works across all five types, see the strategy guide.

 Emotional Manifestor (Solar Plexus Authority)